Portrayal of Arabs in film: Egyptian cinema

-Cairo Station was directed and produced by Arabs for their self-depiction, and the film had a fairly truthful and accurate depiction of Egyptian society at the time.
+Cairo Station was directed and produced by Egyptians for their own self-depiction, and the film had a fairly truthful and accurate depiction of Egyptian society at the time.
 Every major sector of society, every mindset, every community in Egypt, was represented.
 The film even represented a minority in society which were not commonly acknowledged or represented in film characters: the mentally ill, as well as the physically disabled.
 Cairo Station exhibited a character, Qinawi, who was both a cripple as well as a sexually frustrated pervert, whose obsession with a woman working at the station, Hanouma, spiralled out of control.
 Cairo Station is seen as the film that spread Youssef Chahine’s name on a global level.
 The stylistic movement that the film resembled the most was Italian neo-realism.

-The film was shot from start to end at one single location; a train station.
+The film was shot from start to end at one single location; a train station in Cairo.
 It was a location where people from all around the country crossed at some point.
 Featured in the movie are urban Egyptians and rural Egyptians, conservative religious traditionalists as well as liberal westernized rock and roll musical groups of Egyptians, people from the upper most elite class of Egyptian society as well as people from the labor working class.
 Different dialects can also be heard amongst the Egyptians as well as different cultural dress wear and customs.
 The movie also shows Egypt's social hierarchy functioned, and how people from different social classes interacted with one another.